SamuelAlonsoDev/Aurora/README.md

 Certain files such as Core/Exception.hpp and Core/Intrinsics.hpp are not documented since its usage is not meant to be available for the general public, but more for internal functionalities.

-Remember, anything that's not documented isn't meant to be used by you
+Remember, anything that's not documented isn't meant to be used by you.

+The documentation is embedded inside the folder Documentation/html.

 #BUILD WINDOWS